 Joseph Bryant Knupple Jr. gained his wings on July 8th, 2019 and entered into the arms of Jesus after a long, well-lived life.
 We rejoice knowing he is finally rejoined with his sweetheart of 50 years, Mary Kathleen.

-To send flowers in memory of Joseph B Knupple Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joseph B Knupple Jr., please visit our Heartfelt Sympathies Store.

 Born on July 18, 1928 in Beaumont, Texas to Joseph Bryant Knupple Sr. and Cornelia Knupple, Joe was the first grandchild on both sides and thus became known as Joe Junior.
 After the attack on Pearl Harbor, Joe wanted to drop out of school and join the military and be a tail gunner.
 His parents rejected this idea so in 1947, he enlisted in the Air Force, and retired 20 years later as a Master Sargent.
 He was extremely proud of earning his Lone Star Farmer Award from the Silsbee High School FFA, where he served as President his Senior Year in high school.
 To our knowledge, Joe is the last member of the Silsbee (TX) High School Class of 1947.